Huw Thomas (Welsh politician): Cardiff Council Executive (2012-2014)

-Thomas was elected to represent the Splott ward on Cardiff Council in 2012 he was immediately appointed as Executive Member for Cabinet Member for Culture, Leisure & Sport in the new Labour administration which following Labour's victory before moving to become the Cabinet Member for Health & Social Care in July 2013.
+Thomas was elected to represent the Splott ward on Cardiff Council in 2012 he was immediately appointed as Executive Member for Cabinet Member for Culture, Leisure & Sport in the new Labour administration.
+In this role he oversaw the renovation of Fairwater leisure centre, as well as the small role Cardiff played in the 2012 Olympic games.
+Later that year, plans to hold the World Boxing Convention in Cardiff in 2013 fell through, with the Convention's organisers saying the new administration had 'shown no interest' in holding the event.
+Thomas responded by saying that the cost of £200,000 the previous administration had pledged "delivered nothing to ordinary people", describing the costs the council were asked to contribute to as 'staggering'.
+Former Deputy leader of the Council, Neil McEvoy called for Thomas' resignation over the cancellation.
+Thomas later announced community boxing development grants for 8 boxing clubs across Cardiff.
+He also worked towards bids for Cardiff to host the Euro 2020 football tournament and the 2026 Commonwealth Games, and secured the 2018 Volvo Ocean Race.

+In July 2013 he was briefly moved to become the Cabinet Member for Strategic Planning and the city's local development plan.
+However, the council's legal team decided that Thomas' role for Sustrans constituted a conflict of interest, and he was therefore moved three days later to hold the portfolio for Adult Services.
 Thomas left his post in March 2014 following the appointment of new Council leader Phil Bale.

 Ceredigion 2015 Campaign

-In December 2013 Thomas was selected as the Welsh Labour candidate to contest Ceredigion in the 2015 General Election where he finished fifth with 9.7% of the vote.
+In February 2014 Thomas was selected as the Welsh Labour candidate to contest Ceredigion in the 2015 General Election where he finished fifth with 9.7% of the vote.

 During the election his was highly critical of his Plaid Cymru rival Mike Parker over Parker's remarks made in 2001 about English people coming to live in Wales which he described as parts of Wales of being inhabited by "gun-toting Final Solution crackpots" and likened English incomers [to Mid Wales] as Nazis.
 Thomas said: "There should be no place in our politics or our society for such divisive and hateful language."
 It emerged during the campaign that as a student he had suggested to friends in Wales via an online forum that cars flying the English Flag during the 2006 World Cup could be vandalised with tippex whilst simultaneously suggesting that those who flew them were a "simpleton" or a "casual racist".
 Thomas apologised for the remarks in 2015 when they were published by the BBC.